ThomasByr/Phoenyx/README.md

 # Phoenyx - Pygame Engine

 Some simple classes in ``python`` that could make your life much simplier.
+Relies on the pygame draw engine, based on the idea of the Processing language.

 1. [What it does](#what-it-does)
 2. [How to ?](#how-to-)